6 Effective Tips to Stop Masturbating and Regain Control

 3. Set Goals and Track Progress

 Achieving anything difficult, like changing a habit, requires setting goals, an outline or plan to achieve them, and setting timelines to track your progress.
 It allows you to track small wins on the way to keep you motivated.
 For example, your goal can be not to masturbate more than once per day for 10 days and to go to the gym to build core muscles or lose weight.
 Also, give yourself cheat days once a week, like diet days, to keep yourself pushing with continued motivation.
-Setting goals and tracking daily progress is crucial for ‘how to stop the habit of masturbation’.
+Setting goals and tracking daily progress is crucial to stop the habit of masturbation’.

 4. Limit Access to Triggers